itmitica/fragfrag/README.md

 ### U64
 You can use `AutoHotkeyU64.exe` instead, if you want.

-## How to reassemble fragments
+## How to reassemble fragments into different files
 ### Copy, modify, add fragments
-Copy file fragments that will differ in content to a `_fragfrag` location in `path/to/project/files/scr` directory.
-For example, to `path/to/project/files/src/_fragfrag`.
-Add/remove content to each fragment.
+Copy file fragments that will differ in content from the fragments in the template file, to `_fragfrag` locations in `path/to/project/files/scr` directory.
+For example, to `path/to/project/files/src/_fragfrag` for the root `index.html` file and `path/tp/project/files/src/about/_fragfrag` for the `about/index.html` file.

+Add/remove content to fragments.
 This is, again, up to you.
 You control the rules of fragmentation, so you control the rules of substitution as well.

 ### Add new fragments
-Add new numbered fragments in between the existing fragments, if needed.
+Optionally, add new numbered fragments in between the existing fragments, if the fragments from the template file are not fit for the content you wish to add.

 ### Reassemble
-Run `AutoHotkeyU32.exe path/to/fragfrag/files.ahk path/to/project` to generate a `dist` directory and new `index.html` files, from the template fragments, and from the fragments you chose to modify in the `_fragfrag` directory from each subdirectory in `files/src`.
+Run `AutoHotkeyU32.exe path/to/fragfrag/files.ahk path/to/project` to generate a `dist` directory and new `index.html` files, using the template fragments, and the modified or added fragments in the `_fragfrag` directory from each subdirectory in `files/src`.